Martin B-26 Marauder: Design and development

 The B-26 was a shoulder-winged monoplane of all-metal construction, fitted with a tricycle landing gear.
-It had a streamlined, circular-section fuselage housing the crew, consisting of a bombardier in the nose, armed with a .30 in machine gun, a pilot and co-pilot sitting side by side, with positions for the radio operator and navigator behind the pilots.
-A gunner manned a dorsal turret armed with two .50 in machine guns (the first powered dorsal turret to be fitted to a U.S. bomber), and an additional .30 in machine gun was fitted in the tail.
+It had a streamlined circular-section fuselage housing the crew, consisting of a bombardier in the nose, armed with a .30 in machine gun, a pilot and co-pilot sitting side by side, with positions for the radio operator and navigator behind the pilots.
+The bombardier's position was within an all-plastic nose, which was a first for the USAAF.
+Furthermore, the B-26 was the first USAAF aircraft to be fitted with powered turrets, and one of the first to be fitted with a tail turret.
+The defensive armaments consisted of a dorsal turret armed with two .50 in machine guns and an additional .30 in machine gun that was fitted in the tail.
 (Note: Rare photos on pp. 61–62 show the original tail gun position for the B-26 Marauder 1A with the single .30 caliber replaced with a single .50 caliber, and tail gun position of the B-26B, which was upgraded from one .50 caliber to two .50 caliber machine guns.)

+Closeup view of a B-26 in flight.

-Two bomb bays were fitted midfuselage, capable of carrying 5800 lb of bombs, although in practice such a bomb load reduced range too much, and the aft bomb bay was usually fitted with additional fuel tanks instead of bombs.
-The aircraft was powered by two Pratt & Whitney R-2800 Double Wasp radial engines in nacelles slung under the wing, driving four-bladed propellers.
-The engines were manufactured at the Ford Dearborn Engine plant in Dearborn, Michigan.
-The wings were of low aspect ratio and relatively small in area for an aircraft of its weight, giving the required high performance, but also resulting in a wing loading of 53 lb/sqft for the initial versions, which at the time was the highest of any aircraft accepted for service by the USAAC, until the introduction of the Boeing B-29 Superfortress, with the then-astonishing wing loading of 69.12 lb/sqft (although both would be considered lightly loaded by the standard of combat aircraft of the next decade).
+Two bomb bays were located within the middle of the fuselage, capable of carrying 5800 lb of bombs, although in practice such a bomb load significantly reduced the aircraft's range, thus the aft bomb bay was usually fitted with additional fuel tanks instead of bombs.
+The B-26 was the first USAAF aircraft to be equipped with self-sealing fuel tanks.
+The wings were of low aspect ratio and relatively small in area for an aircraft of its weight, giving the required high performance, but also resulting in a wing loading of 53 lb/sqft for the initial versions, which was the highest of any aircraft accepted for service by the USAAF prior to the introduction of the Boeing B-29 Superfortress, which possessed the then-astonishing wing loading of 69.12 lb/sqft (although both would be considered lightly loaded by the standard of combat aircraft of the next decade).
+The aircraft's handling qualities, while not docile, were determined to be acceptable.

 The first B-26, with Martin test pilot William K. "Ken" Ebel at the controls, flew on 25 November 1940 and was effectively the prototype.
-Deliveries to the USAAC began in February 1941 with the second aircraft, 40-1362.
-In March 1941, the USAAC started accelerated service testing of the B-26 at Patterson Field, near Dayton, Ohio.
+Following 133 hours of testing, the first four B-26s were deliveries to the USAAF in February 1941.
+One month later, the service started accelerated service testing of the type at Patterson Field, near Dayton, Ohio.